welleyloc/angular-intro/README.md

-#### Angular-Intro
+### Angular-Intro

 Full introduction assignment to Angular and its imports.

 Each component is independent and fulfills individual tasks for various assignments, but they are condensed into one project here for brevity.
+[Live page here](https://welleyloc.github.io/Angular-Intro/defaultpage)

 **Components**